Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Introduction

 Vacuum decay is an emblematic use case for such analogs.
-This process, in which a relativistic scalar field decays from a metastable `false vacuum' state by nucleating bubbles of true vacuum~\cite{Coleman:1977py,Callan:1977pt}, is both nonperturbative and inherently quantum, such that any analytical description or numerical simulation must resort to approximations and assumptions.
-Analog simulations of vacuum decay promise to provide the first empirical tests of these descriptions, potentially revealing interesting new phenomenology (including bubble clustering~\cite{Pirvu:2021roq,DeLuca:2021mlh}, dynamical precursors~\cite{Pirvu:2023plk}, and time-dependent decay rates~\cite{Batini:2023zpi,Pirvu:2024ova,Pirvu:2024nbe}), with implications for inflation~\cite{Guth:2007ng,Aguirre:2007an,Aguirre:2007gy,Feeney:2010jj,Feeney:2010dd}, baryogenesis~\cite{Kuzmin:1985mm,Cohen:1993nk,Morrissey:2012db}, gravitational waves~\cite{Kosowsky:1991ua,Kamionkowski:1993fg,Caprini:2015zlo}, and Higgs vacuum stability~\cite{Ellis:2009tp,Degrassi:2012ry,Buttazzo:2013uya}.
+This process, in which a relativistic scalar field decays from a metastable `false vacuum' state by nucleating bubbles of true vacuum~\cite{Coleman:1977py,Callan:1977pt}, is nonperturbative and inherently quantum, such that any analytical description or numerical simulation must resort to assumptions and approximations.
+Analog simulations of vacuum decay promise to provide the first empirical tests of these descriptions, potentially revealing interesting new phenomenology (including bubble clustering~\cite{Pirvu:2021roq,DeLuca:2021mlh}, dynamical precursors~\cite{Pirvu:2023plk}, and time-dependent decay rates~\cite{Batini:2023zpi,Pirvu:2024ova,Pirvu:2024nbe}), with implications for inflation~\cite{Guth:2007ng,Aguirre:2007an,Aguirre:2007gy,Feeney:2010jj,Feeney:2010dd}, baryogenesis~\cite{Kuzmin:1985mm,Cohen:1993nk,Morrissey:2012db}, gravitational waves~\cite{Kosowsky:1991ua,Kamionkowski:1993fg,Caprini:2015zlo}, and Higgs metastability~\cite{Ellis:2009tp,Degrassi:2012ry,Buttazzo:2013uya}.

-Recent years have seen significant progress toward simulating vacuum decay using ultra-cold atomic condensates, including theoretical developments in modeling these systems and understanding the regimes in which they behave relativistically~\cite{Opanchuk:2013lgn,Fialko:2014xba,Fialko:2016ggg,Braden:2017add,Billam:2018pvp,Braden:2019vsw,Billam:2020xna,Ng:2020pxk,Billam:2021qwt,Billam:2021nbc,Billam:2022ykl,Jenkins:2023eez,Jenkins:2023npg}, as well as successful experimental realization of \emph{non}relativistic vacuum decay in inhomogeneous condensates~\cite{Zenesini:2023afv,Cominotti:2025qia}.
-The ultimate goal is to simulate vacuum decay in a system that ($i$) has a well-defined relativistic regime, and ($ii$) is as homogeneous as possible, in order to recreate the conditions relevant to early-Universe theories.
-Efforts toward this goal are currently ongoing at the Cavendish Laboratory in Cambridge as part of the QSimFP Consortium,\footnote{\url{https://qsimfp.org/}} using an optical box trap~\cite{Gaunt:2013box,Navon:2021mcf} to ensure homogeneity across the bulk of the condensate.
+Recent years have seen significant progress toward simulating vacuum decay using ultracold atomic condensates, including theoretical developments in modeling these systems and understanding the regimes in which they behave relativistically~\cite{Opanchuk:2013lgn,Fialko:2014xba,Fialko:2016ggg,Braden:2017add,Billam:2018pvp,Braden:2019vsw,Billam:2020xna,Ng:2020pxk,Billam:2021qwt,Billam:2021nbc,Billam:2022ykl,Jenkins:2023eez,Jenkins:2023npg}, as well as experimental realization of \emph{non}relativistic vacuum decay in inhomogeneous condensates~\cite{Zenesini:2023afv,Cominotti:2025qia}.
+The ultimate goal is to build a simulator that ($i$) has a well-defined relativistic regime, and ($ii$) is as homogeneous as possible, to recreate the conditions relevant to early-Universe theories.
+Efforts toward this goal are ongoing at the Cavendish Laboratory in Cambridge as part of the QSimFP Consortium,\footnote{\url{https://qsimfp.org/}} using an optical box trap~\cite{Gaunt:2013box,Navon:2021mcf} to ensure homogeneity across the bulk of the condensate.